Trudi Sieland

 Biography:

-Trudi previously worked in international development in her native Papua New Guinea and the wider Pacific as well as the United Kingdom in the areas of human rights and community empowerment, supporting local organisations in their endeavour towards social justice.
-In 2019 she relocated with her family to Darwin which triggered a career shift to health research.
-Her interests are in advocating for cultural and social determinants of health and promoting people-centred health approaches.
+Before joining Menzies, Trudi worked in international development across her native Papua New Guinea, the wider Pacific, and the United Kingdom.
+Her work focused on human rights and community empowerment, supporting local organisations in their efforts toward social justice.
+In 2019, she relocated to Darwin with her family, which triggered a career shift to health research.